Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The interior of the Pantheon of Agrippa| ©Evan Qu

-On the other hand, if you are interested in Roman history and want to delve into the details of this incredible monument, you also have the option of hiring a self-guided tour to know the highlights of the Pantheon of Rome and learn about its history.
+To do this, it is necessary to buy it in advance at the ticket office or on the web, but this will have to be validated upon arrival at the Pantheon.
+But if you are interested in Roman history and want to delve into the details of this incredible monument, you also have the option of hiring this audio tour to know the highlights of the Pantheon of Rome and learn about its history.

 Are there guided tours at the Pantheon and is it worth it?